devpunks/snuggsi/README.md

     <a href=https://github.com/devpunks/snuggsi/tree/master/dist#readme>1Kb</a>
   </h1>

-  <strong>With snuggsiツ all you need is a browser and basic knowledge of HTML & Javascript to be productive!</strong>
+  <strong>All you need is a browser and basic knowledge of HTML &amp; Javascript to be productive!</strong>

   <em>"Performance is the art of avoiding work" - #FreeJewelry :ring: :gem:</em>
 </p>